zeromq/netmq/docs/router-dealer.md

         }
     }

-When you run, this program should output something like this:
+When run, this program should output something like this:

     :::text